department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance/dependents-education.md

 - A Servicemember missing in action or captured in the line of duty by a hostile force.
 - A Servicemember forcibly detained or interned in the line of duty by a foreign entity.

-**If you are the child of the Veteran or Servicemember:**
+**If you are the child of the Veteran or Servicemember, you can get benefits if:**

-- You must be between the ages of 18 and 26, except in special circumstances.
+- You are between the ages of 18 and 26, except in special circumstances.
 - You can be married or unmarried.
 - If you are over 18 years old and using DEA, you can't get [Dependency Indemnity Compensation (DIC](http://www.benefits.va.gov/COMPENSATION/types-dependency_and_indemnity.asp) from VA.
 - If you join the military, you can't use this benefit while on active duty, and you must not be discharged under dishonorable conditions.
 Military service can extend your eligibility but this increase generally doesn't go past your 31st birthday.